Jordiedill/hello-world/README.md

 # hello-world
 First repository

-Im Jordan.
-I decided to learn how to code and how everything behind the scenes of the internet works!
-I noticed that this may be a good place to start to develop these skills
+I'm Jordan.
+I decided to learn how to code and be able to build something from scratch.
+I began by self-teaching and have now moved on to more formal methods of education.